 “Now to answer your question, black and white,” Borcher said.
 “I will never vote to co-mingle biological sexes in children in school, to the degree that I am able.”

-Goldman opened with the Title IX federal law which he states “prohibits discrimination, sex-based discrimination,” and commented on the effect this law can have on the school system.
+Dillivan opened with the Title IX federal law which he states “prohibits discrimination, sex-based discrimination,” and commented on the effect this law can have on the school system.

-“First of all, we create a policy, and if we’re sued, and if we lose, if the plaintiff wins, we could face thousands of dollars in fines,” Goldman said.
+“First of all, we create a policy, and if we’re sued, and if we lose, if the plaintiff wins, we could face thousands of dollars in fines,” Dillivan said.
 “Also, if we lose a Title Nine case, we could lose federal funding.
 That’s millions of dollars for our district.
 The third reason is we, as board members, as Ben said, we’re here to speak on behalf, to represent every student we do not want to be the board that is found guilty of violating someone’s civil rights.
 You may not like the answer, but that is the answer for this board.”

 Fortenberry shed light on the students’ perspective and presented a solution for separating the bathrooms.